Sri Lanka - Country Commercial Guide

 The FTAs with India and Pakistan cover only trade in goods.
 The agreements provide for duty-free entry as well as duty preferences for manufactured and agricultural goods.
 Domestic value addition of 35 percent is required to qualify for concessions granted under the agreements.

-Some Sri Lankan exports to the United States qualify for duty free privileges under the U.S. Generalized System of Preferences (GSP) program, which offers preferential duty-free treatment for up to 5,000 products (apparel products are excluded) from designated beneficiary countries.
-The United States-Sri Lanka bilateral Trade and Investment Framework Agreement (TIFA) provides a framework for the two governments to discuss and resolve trade and investment issues at an early stage.
-The most recent TIFA discussions occurred in June 2019.
+Some Sri Lankan exports to the United States qualify for duty free privileges under the U.S. Generalized System of Preferences (GSP) program, which expired in December 2020 pending its renewal by the U.S. Congress.
+The GSP offers preferential duty-free treatment for up to 5,000 products (apparel products are excluded) from designated beneficiary countries.
+The United States-Sri Lanka bilateral Trade and Investment Framework Agreement (TIFA), signed in 2002, provides a framework for the two governments to discuss and resolve trade and investment issues at an early stage.
+The most recent TIFA discussions occurred in September 2023.